Handbook of Business Procedures

 F. Authority to Sign Software License Agreements

-The president of the university has delegated authority to sign software license agreements to the primary procurement officer.
+The president of the university has delegated authority to sign software license agreements to the Business Contracts Office.
 Software licenses and subsequent renewals should be placed on purchase orders.
-Terms and conditions of software license agreements are reviewed, negotiated, and approved by the Purchasing Office.
+Terms and conditions of software license agreements are reviewed, negotiated, and approved by the Business Contracts Office.

 G. Authority to Sign Equipment Maintenance Agreements